nongiach/5_minutes_scripts/README.md

 // TODO: tcp6, udp, udp6, raw

 ## Anonymize hashfiles like ntds
-Sometimes no you need to anonymize hashes files link ntds dump to share them for cracking.
+Sometimes no you need to anonymize hashes files like ntds dump to share them for cracking.
 This script replace all usernames with fake names.

 ```sh
 $ ./anonymize_hash_files.py input_hashes.txt anonymized_hash.txt link_hashes.txt